GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 ```

 ## FB_FPVUMeter
 FB_FPVUMeter is a feedback processor designed for the VU meters on a Faderport8/Faderport16 surface.
+Thanks to [Navelpluisje](https://forum.cockos.com/member.php?u=139512) for contributing this processor!
 Here's an example of what those meters would look like in an .mst.
 ```
 Widget VUMeter1
 	FB_FPVUMeter 0